Nabila-Farzana/TheVinchisNotebook/content/docs/leetcode_majority_element/index.md

 ### How to solve it:
 To solve this problem, the easiest way could be:
 First sorting the array and as the definition of majority element is: the element which appears more than n/2 times in the array, so it should appear in the middle of the array.
-So, The next step is to find out the middle elemnt of that sorted array.
+So, The next step is to find out the middle element of that sorted array.
 That's it!
-But there is a problem,  The time complexity should be lenear, but if we use sorting algorithm then the time complexity will be O(nlogn)
+But there is a problem,  The time complexity should be linear, but if we use sorting algorithm then the time complexity will be O(nlogn)

 So, let's find out an optimal solution!